 Recurrent Pregnancy Loss

-Recurrent pregnancy loss, or recurring miscarriage, is painful to experience and difficult to discuss, but it isn’t necessarily a sign that pregnancy is impossible.
+Recurrent pregnancy loss, or recurring miscarriage, is a painful experience and a difficult discussion to have.
+However, it isn't necessarily a sign that pregnancy is impossible.

-If you’ve experienced the loss of multiple pregnancies, please know that a future pregnancy could still occur.
-At Reproductive Gynecology & Infertility, we are dedicated to creating a safe, compassionate environment where you can talk about your fertility struggles, health challenges, fears, and hopes.
+If you’ve experienced the loss of multiple pregnancies, please know that a future pregnancy is still possible.
+At Reproductive Gynecology & Infertility, we are dedicated to creating a safe and compassionate environment where you can talk about your fertility struggles, health challenges, fears, and hopes.

-- Uterine anomaly.
-Irregularities in the uterus structure are often contributing factors to pregnancy loss.
-The most common abnormality is a septate uterus, a uterine cavity divided in the middle by a thin membrane wall.
-Other issues include endometrial polyps, intrauterine adhesions, or fibroid tumors.
+- Uterine anomaly: Irregularities in the uterine structure are often contributing factors to pregnancy loss.
+The most common abnormality is a septate uterus (a uterine cavity divided in the middle by a thin membrane wall).
+Other issues include: endometrial polyps, intrauterine adhesions, or fibroid tumors.

-Additionally, advancing maternal age poses a higher risk of miscarriage.
+- Advanced maternal age: The risk of miscarriage increases as maternal age increases.
 As your eggs age, they develop chromosomal anomalies, causing chromosomes to divide improperly.
 Abnormal chromosome division can lead to significant developmental issues.
 This phenomenon causes infertility, miscarrying, and conditions like Down’s Syndrome and Turner Syndrome in offspring.

 Why should I consider treatment for recurrent pregnancy loss?